Organic Chemistry

 Homologous Series

-- same functional group
+- have the same functional group

-- same general formula
+- have the same general formula

-- similar chemical reactions
+- have similar chemical properties

-- similar physical properties
+- display a trend in physical properties

 Series | General Formula | Saturated |